Leaving behind Riley’s Row …

 Her husband Henry senior died there in November 1884, aged 70.

-In his will he left the factory to brothers Henry junior and George, though shortly afterwards brother Enoch joined them in a lacemaking partnership.
+In his will he left the factory to brothers Henry junior and George, though shortly afterwards, in 1885, brother Enoch joined them in a lacemaking partnership.

 Four years later — by the end of October 1888 — and their business was bankrupt.
 Enoch blamed this on the fall in the price of taffeta, occasioned by a cheaper class of German goods.